Categories

 With the influx of illegal migrants and in view of the wide spread fraud in the 2020 election, a great concern has arisen regarding the integrity of our national election system.
 What is herein is to suggest a solution to that dilemma.

 Our current election system is a piece of crap.
 It is a hodgepodge of manual and batch systems ripe with fraud.
-That a secure online real time election system has not been made available by now is an absolute crime.
-So what would an online real time election system database look like?
+That a secure online real time election system “database” has not been made available by now is an absolute crime.

 1) externally via a unique key field, such records being called “external master” records, or